L3ad Solutions

 Takeaway

-Worth trying: Add one email capture point to your highest-traffic page this week.
-Don't overthink the incentive—a simple newsletter signup or resource download works.
-Start measuring how many first-party contacts you're building, not just impressions.
+Add one email capture point to your highest-traffic page this week.
+Don't overthink the incentive, a newsletter signup or a simple resource download works.
+Start measuring how many first-party contacts you're building, not just impressions you're renting.

 first party data what it is and why it matters now